Rajamohan

-Rajamohan.R is an Indian film director who works in Tamil cinema.
-His directorial debut film is Kunguma Poovum Konjum Puraavum.
-Other films he has directed include Vanavarayan Vallavarayan, Father and Address.
-He has also worked with music director Yuvan Shankar Raja.
+Rajamohan R. (born in December 3) is an Indian film director, screenwriter, lyricist, poet, dialogue writer who works in Tamil cinema.
+He is best known for his directorial debut film Kunguma Poovum Konjum Puraavum (2009).
+Other films he has directed include Vanavarayan Vallavarayan (2014).

 Career

-Rajamohan began his career in the Tamil film industry in July 1999, working as an assistant director.
+Rajamohan made his directorial debut with Kunguma Poovum Konjum Puravum (2009), which portrayed rural life, and featured music by Yuvan Shankar Raja. this films balanced romance and sentiment through grounded storytelling, allowing the characters’ innocence and conflicts to drive the narrative.
+His approach was well accomplished for his natural performances and simple visual style, which complemented the film's rural setting.

-Rajamohan made his directorial debut with Kunguma Poovum Konjum Puravum (2009), which portrayed rural life, and featured music by Yuvan Shankar Raja.
+Later, he directed Vanavarayan Vallavarayan (2014), which portrayed rural life and mainly focused on brother sentiment.

-He directed Vanavarayan Vallavarayan (2014), Address, Father – A Kannada-Tamil bilingual family drama in 2024, which featured actors Krishna and Amrutha Iyengar.
-The film's first-look poster was launched by Anand Pandit and R. Chandru.
+He also worked on the long delayed film Address - starring Esakki Bharath and featuring Atharvaa in an extended cameo.